Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Detailed Design and Implementation

-\nospacestitle{Design rationale. \,} We adopt a two-step scheduling method to realize an efficient decoupled speculation: (1) at the beginning of the rollout step, we determine the placement configurations---how many workers are assigned to drafting and verification---to maximize execution efficiency.
-During rollout, we (2) dynamically monitor the acceptance rate of different requests to timely adjust their execution patterns (e.g., variants of decoupled vs. coupled execution) to minimize the impact of verification failures.
-A batch-based formulation ensures high computation efficiency at the initial phase of rollout, while a per-request adaptation naturally optimizes tail requests, where optimization for computation efficiency is not the first priority.
+\nospacestitle{Methodology. \,} We adopt a two-step scheduling method to realize an efficient decoupled speculation: (1) at the beginning of the rollout step, we determine the optimal placement---how many workers are assigned to drafting and verification, respectively---to minimize batch completion time.
+During rollout, we (2) dynamically monitor the acceptance rate of running requests to timely adjust their number of aggressively drafted tokens (with a draft window) to minimize the impact of verification failures.

-We choose to dynamically configure the drafting window but not the entire placement during rollout for three reasons.
-First, the modeling of system execution becomes less accurate due to the continuously reduced batch sizes caused by finished requests, and second, the overhead of reconfiguring placement may outweigh the benefits, especially when the system has free GPUs.
-Finally, since the batch sizes shrink quickly with our initial placement, we no longer need to maximize the computational efficiency and fine-grained adjustment of the tail requests provided by (2) enables sufficient speedups.
+We choose to adjust only the draft window per request but not the entire placement for the running batch during rollout for three reasons.
+First, the optimal placement relies on the modeling of system execution, but it becomes less accurate due to the continuously reduced batch sizes caused by finished requests.
+Second, the overhead of reconfiguring placement may outweigh the benefits.
+Finally, since the batch sizes shrink quickly thanks to our decoupled execution with optimal initial placement, we no longer need to maximize computational efficiency, and the fine-grained adjustment of the tail requests provided by (2) enables sufficient speedups.

-Below, we first describe how we control the wasted tokens via relaxed decoupled execution and \emph{draft window}, then we proceed to the two aforementioned policies.
+Below, we first describe how we control the wasted tokens via \emph{draft window}, and then proceed to the two policies.

-\stitle{Drafting window ($w$) and relaxed draft--verification dependency. \,} To control the waste due to mis-speculation, we set a window such that: once the drafter drafts $w$ tokens, it must send them to the verifier for verification.
-More importantly, the drafter is only allowed to continuously draft $w$ tokens and wait for the feedback from the verifier.
-In this way, during speculation failure, the drafter only wastes a maximum of $2 \times w-1$ tokens, as shown in {\fig{fig:decoupled-cases}}.
+\stitle{Drafting window ($w$) and relaxed draft--verification dependency. \,} To control the waste due to mis-speculation, we set a window similar to previous works~\cite{turbospec} such that: once the drafter sends $w$ tokens to the verifier, it is only allowed to aggressively draft another $w$ tokens.
+If the verifier has not finished verification, the drafter stops waiting for the feedback from the verifier.
+In this way, the drafter wastes at most $2w - 1$ tokens under speculation failures, as shown in {\fig{fig:decoupled-cases}}.

-{Setting the drafting window is tricky: it cannot be too small---because otherwise speculative decoding loses its advantage.
-Meanwhile, it cannot be too large---because it leads to wasted GPU computational intensity upon mis-speculation.
-Our policies about how to set the $w$ properly is described below. }